zaedaamrin/e-motion-cornell/design/design-journey.md

 ### User 4 (Final Submission)
 > Using your notes from above, describe your user by answering the questions below.

-1. Who is your user, e.g., where does the user come from, what is the user's job, characteristics, etc.?
+1. **Who is your user, e.g., where does the user come from, what is the user's job, characteristics, etc.?**

 User 4 is a sophomore at Cornell University in the architecture program.
 She is from Queens, New York and currently lives on the west section of the Cornell campus.
 She is an avid fan of K-Pop; she likes to learn simple K-pop dance routines with her friends for fun.
 She has also heard of E.Motion before because she watched them perform at the *Hope Night* event earlier this semester.
 She expresses interest in joining the club (if her academics give her the time).
 On that note, she expressed feeling a bit anxious because of schoolwork (the high demands make it difficult to join clubs).
 Still, she is enthusiastic about dance and music and hopes to engage in these practices more.

-2. Does the user belong to your audience of the site?
-(Yes)
+2. **Does the user belong to your audience of the site?**

 Yes.
 She expressed interest in joining E.Motion and has also expressed interest in watching E.Motion's performances/showcases.